fractalsoftware/random-avatar-generator/README.md

 This library can produce a random svg code for a given complexity with the following logic:

-* For a given `complexity` positive integer number a couple of numbers representing `x` and `y` axes random binary numbers are generated.
+- For a given `complexity` positive integer number a couple of numbers representing `x` and `y` axes random binary numbers are generated.
-* `XOR` computed value enables one position within the matrix of values.
+- `XOR` computed value enables one position within the matrix of values.
-* In order to have bigger numeric space to prevent collision, each row  within the matrix has a random color number.
+- In order to have bigger numeric space to prevent collision, each row within the matrix has a random color number.

 ## Installation

 ```
-$ npm install random-avatar-generator
+$ npm install @fractalsoftware/random-avatar-generator
 ```

 ## Usage